How to Get File Path on Mac

 Here’s how you can create a “Copy Path” service in Automator:

-5. Beside Workflow receives current, change it to files or folders, and beside in, change it to Finder
+5. Beside Workflow receives current, change it to files or folders, and beside it, change it to Finder.

 6. Save the service name under something like “Copy File Path.”
 Now, exit Automator and open Finder.
 Right-click on any file—you’ll hopefully see the name of the new action.

 7. After you select the file, it’ll be copied to the clipboard.
-You’re then free to paste it anywhere you wish.
+You can then paste it anywhere you wish.

 Maybe you don’t know how to show hidden files on Mac?
 If that's the case, we’ve made it easy for you.